JehuShaw/QuixNet/README.md

 1. Each “CacheServer” node must have a database to configure related data.
 (For example: mysql_script\centredb\node_memcache.sql)
 2. Each “CacheServer” node must also have a database for storing data.
 (For example: mysql_script\centredb\node_control_centre.sql)
 3. Configure the node_control_centre.sql table information to node_memcache.sql (this process is equivalent to converting the relational table to a Key-Value structure)
+#### 3. GameServer is a template for all game logic nodes
+The GameServer node can be expanded as a template: RankServer, BattleServer, ClanServer, and so on.
-#### 3. Let the tool generate code for GameServer that can automatically update data to the database
+#### 4. Let the tool generate code for GameServer that can automatically update data to the database
 Use the tools\mc.rar tool to list fields in DataCodeGenerate\in.txt, such as:

 // Character account ID